sirawat21/typescript-demoapi/README.md

-# Demostrate Shopping Site with ReactJS Libarary
+# Simple REST API with Typescript
 ## Description
 Demostrating REST API written by Typescript code.
 The APIs are mainly on ExpressJS.
 ## Setup Commands